IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

-Spotify only communicates with system apps signed with the platform signature, so if your APK is unsigned or not a system app, this command will only allow you to control Spotify playback started with the default AOSP media player, but not to browse Spotify content from within TomTom IndiGO.
+Spotify only communicates with system apps signed with the platform signature, so if your APK is unsigned or not a system app, this command will only allow you to control Spotify playback started with the default AOSP media player, but not to browse Spotify content from within TomTom Digital Cockpit.

 ## Domain-specific notes